-This easy recipe is inspired by the Asian cuisine.
-It’s quick, easy and delicious, exactly what you need for a weeknight!
+These chicken meatballs are inspired by Asian cuisine.
+It’s quick, healthy, and delicious, exactly what you need for a weeknight!

 Sticky Ginger Chicken Meatballs